kthohr/macrolib/README.md

 # gensys++
-C++ implementation of Chris Sims' gensys program using Armadillo.
+C++ implementation of Chris Sims' gensys program using the Armadillo linear algebra library.